 Haryana Birth Certificate

-Birth certificate is an indispensable document that serves as a proof of identity or age for a person in various circumstances.
-Birth certificate is generally issued upon the birth of a person.
-The government authorised document certifies the incidence of the birth of a child recording the legal information such as the date of birth, place of birth, parent’s name etc. of the newborn.
-In this article, we look at the procedure for obtaining Haryana birth certificate in detail.
+The birth certificate is an indispensable document that serves as a proof of identity or age for a person in various circumstances.
+The birth certificate is generally issued upon the birth of a person.
+The Government authorised document certifies the incidence of the birth of a child recording the legal information such as the date of birth, place of birth, parent’s name etc. of the newborn.
+In this article, we look at the procedure for obtaining a Haryana birth certificate in detail.

 Purpose of Birth certificate:

-A birth certificate is required for the following purposes.
+A birth certificate is necessary for the following purposes: